award96/RecipeNook/README.md

 I created this fully functional website to become a better developer and to have something to show for that growth.

+It should be noted that this repo is missing private configuration settings and will not connect to the MySQL database, or to Heroku.

 ## Stack

 RecipeNook was created with a frontend of React and Material UI,